anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.2.4.1"></a>
 #### 4.2.4.1 B Instances (Basic)
 This instance type is intended to be used for both IT workloads as well as NFV workloads.
-It has limited IO capabilities (up to 10Gbps Network interface) with a wide range of compute flavours.
+It has limited IO capabilities (up to 10Gbps Network interface) with a wide range of compute Flavours.
 This instance type is intended to be available in any data centre within any operator's network.

 <a name="4.2.4.2"></a>
 #### 4.2.4.2 N Instances (Network Intensive)